JasonEtco/craft-emailwhitelist/README.md

 # Email Whitelist

-Prevents new users from signing up unless their email is from a specific domain.
-Specifically, if their email contains specific text.
+A plugin for [Craft CMS](https://craftcms.com/) that prevents new users from signing up unless their email is from a specific domain.

 ## Installation